-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) The presence of Broomrape (Orobanche spp.) in an Industrial Hemp plot is cause for declining pedigreed status. - d) Very weedy crops may be declined pedigreed status.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) The presence of Broomrape (Orobanche spp.) in an Industrial Hemp plot is cause for declining pedigreed status. - c) Very weedy crops will be declined pedigreed status.

-- a) Impurities should be removed prior to crop inspection. - b) Any combination of impurities may be reason for declining pedigreed status. - c) An Industrial Hemp plot for Foundation status, unless otherwise specified by the Breeder, must be practically free from harmful contaminants (species that can cross pollinate with the inspected crop), plants of other varieties or distinct types foreign to the variety being inspected, weeds or other crops with seeds that are difficult to separate from Industrial Hemp seed (e.g. Hemp Nettle). - d) Table 11.6.4 indicates the maximum number of impurities permitted by the CSGA in approximately 10,000 plants of the inspected crop.
+- a) Impurities should be removed prior to crop inspection. - b) Any combination of impurities may be reason for declining pedigreed status. - c) Table 11.6.4 indicates the maximum number of impurities permitted by the CSGA in approximately 10,000 plants of the inspected crop.
 The inspector makes at least 6 counts (10,000 plants each) or the equivalent to determine the number of impurities.
 The resulting average of these counts must not exceed the maximum impurity standards in Table 11.6.4.